Files

 After creating the connection, in the SalesforceConnection parameters, set the SOQL SELECT Statement to:

-Finally, for Attributes to Expose type in BillingCountry, then click OK.
+Finally, for the Attributes to Expose type in BillingCountry, then click OK.

 2. Read in Country Boundaries

-We need to add spatial data to our Salesforce as there currently is none.
+We need to add spatial data to our Salesforce instance, as it currently lacks this information.
 Let’s add a dataset containing country boundaries.
-Add an Esri Shapefile reader to the canvas and browse to the countries.shp dataset which is available for download from the Files section on this article.
+Add an Esri Shapefile reader to the canvas and browse to the countries.shp dataset, which is available for download from the Files section of this article.

 3. Remove Null Data